kannans89/ES6Repo/10_ES6_Map_Set/10_Map_Set.md

 ES6 introduces two new data structures- maps and sets.

 ## Maps
-A map is a collection of key-value pairs.
+A map is an ordered collection of key-value pairs.
 Maps are similar to objects.
 However, there are some differences between maps and objects.
 These are listed below :

-//clarify here

 |#Sr.No |  Object    | Map|
 |:----:|:----------|:-------|